Building a KotlinJS website with Vite¶

 First, create your Gradle project like you usually would using the Kotlin Multiplatform plugin.

-The Vite plugin is only useful to bundle the final application, so only apply it to modules that have binaries.executable()
+The Vite plugin is only useful to bundle the final application, so only apply it to modules that have binaries.executable() enabled.

 plugins {